sametsahindogan/laravel-jwtredis/README.md

 ## Usage

  You do not have any instructions for use.
-This package only affects the background, functions in an almost identical way to Laravel session authentication, with a few exceptions. `All you need to change might be your middleware.(I mention this below)` You can use Laravel's Auth facade, Tymon's JWTAuth facade and all [spatie/laravel-permission](https://github.com/spatie/laravel-permission) package methods as usual.<br>
+This package only affects the background, functions in an almost identical way to Laravel session authentication, with a few exceptions. `All you have to do is change your middleware.(I mention this below)` You can use Laravel's Auth facade, Tymon's JWTAuth facade and all [spatie/laravel-permission](https://github.com/spatie/laravel-permission) package methods as usual.<br>

 * For user authentication by token; <br>